ublue-os/base/README.md

 ## Applications

 - All applications installed per user instead of system wide, similar to openSUSE MicroOS, they are not on the base image.
 Thanks for the inspiration Team Green!
-- Mozilla Firefox, Mozilla Thunderbird, Extension Manager, Libreoffice, DejaDup, FontDownloader, Flatseal, and the Celluloid Media Player
+- Mozilla Firefox, Extension Manager, Libreoffice, Pika, FontDownloader, Flatseal, and the Celluloid Media Player
 - Core GNOME Applications installed from Flathub
   - GNOME Calculator, Calendar, Characters, Connections, Contacts, Evince, Firmware, Logs, Maps, NautilusPreviewer, TextEditor, Weather, baobab, clocks, eog, and font-viewer